gutentags/gutentag/README.md

 </table>
 ```

-In other cases where having a wrapper element would interfere with CSS
+In other cases, having a wrapper element would interfere with CSS selectors,
-selectors, particularly for the flex model, or to preserve semantic markup.
+particularly for the flex model, or would interfere with semantic markup.

 ```html
 <repeat id="stanzas"><p class="stanza">